axr167/interview-prep/concurrency-notes.md

 JMM is a specification that guarantees visibility of fields amidst reordering of instructions.
 Suppose we have some non volatile variables a, b, c which get updated before x gets updated
   - in this case JMM ensures that even a, b, c show updated values to t2.
 This is called **happens before relationship** The concept of happens-before and field visibility also applies to locks, synchronized, concurrent collections etc.

+# Volatile vs Atomic

+Let us consider the visibility and synchronization problems over t threads t1, t2.

+### Visibility problem

+- Set x = true in main and call the 2 threads.
+- t1 runs: while(x){ // do something };
+- t2 runs: x = false;

+This loop might keep running as x = true is in shared cache and thread 1 only updates local cache instead of shared cache.
+Hence the updated value of x is not visible to t2.

+To solve this, we make x volatile.
+Just by doing this all updates are visible to thread 2 and the condition is broken.
+Here any changes made to a volatile cache are:
+- Flushed down to shared cache
+- Refreshed back up to the local caches of other cores.

+### synchronization problem

+- set x = 1 in main and call 2 threads.
+- Both t1 and t2 do x++ and return.
+We want the final answer to be 3.
+- But this does not work even if we change type of x to volatile.
+    - Because x++ is 2 operations which is: read 1, write 2.
+- So t1 runs read 1 (not x), we switch to t2
+- t2 runs read 1, switch to t1
+- t1 runs store 2 in x, switch to t2
+- t2 runs store 2 in t1

+The problem here is that thread 2 has already read the value 1 so although changes to x are flushed to shared cache, thread 2 has already stored 1 and x is not needed anymore until it is time to write 2 to x.

+To solve this problem we use synchronized.
+It ensures that only 1 thread can do the compound operation.
+So use:

+    synchronized(obj){x++;}

+Another way to do this is by using an AtomixInteger.
+We can do:

+    AtomicInteger x = new AtomicInteger(1);
+    // in each thread do x.increment();